Tejasvp25/angular_assign/README.md

 # ChatRoom

 A chat app where you can create custom rooms and invite friends to talk with.
-No sign in is required and it takes almost no time to get a room set up and running.
+No sign-in is required and it takes almost no time to get a room set up and running.
 Just share the unique Id which is generated for the room, with your friends and you are connected within seconds.

-To dive right into the app, head to https://chat-room-alpha.herokuapp.com/
+To dive right into the app, head to https://chat-room-alpha.herokuapp.com/ :airplane:

 ## Built with